IyesGames/minewars/doc/src/tech/dataformat-spectator.md

 The file header has the following structure:
  - `[u64; 3]`: checksums
- - `u16`: length of compressed frame data in bytes
+ - `u32`: length of compressed frame data in bytes
- - `u16`: length of uncompressed frame data in bytes
+ - `u32`: length of uncompressed frame data in bytes

 If compressed length == uncompressed length, the frames data is stored uncompressed.

 If compressed length < uncompressed length, all the frames are compressed as a single big LZ4 block.

-The compression is to be done using a special dictionary, see [compression dictionary](#compression-dictionary).

 ## Checksums